yahoo/elide-doc/pages/guide/v5/17-migration.md

 Elide 5 introduces three primary new features:
  - A new [semantic modeling layer and analytic query API](/pages/guide/v{{ page.version }}/04-analytics.html) for OLAP style queries against your database.
  - An [asynchronous API]((/pages/guide/v{{ page.version }}/11.5-asyncapi.html)) for API read requests with long durations.
+ - An [data export API]((/pages/guide/v{{ page.version }}/11.5-asyncapi.html)) for exporting flat models as CSV or JSON.
  - [A mechanism](/pages/guide/v{{ page.version}}/02-data-model.html#api-versions) to version elide models and the corresponding API.
+ - The 'hasmember' and 'hasnomember' filter operator supports predicates that traverse to-many relationships (book.authors.name=hasmember='Foo').

-The analytics capabilities and asynchronous API were developed in conjunction with a powerful Analytics UI called [Yavin](https://yavin.dev/).
+The analytics capabilities, asynchronous API, and table export API were developed in conjunction with a powerful Analytics UI called [Yavin](https://yavin.dev/).

 ## API Changes

 The only notable API change are:
 - [Improved error responses](https://github.com/yahoo/elide/pull/1200) that are more compatible with the JSON-API specification.
 - [FIQL operators are now case sensitive by default](https://github.com/yahoo/elide/pull/1519).
 New case insensitive operators have been introduced allowing greater flexibility.
 It is possible to revert to elide 4 semantics through configuration.
+- JSON-API now validates requests for invalid sparse fields and throws a 400 error if present.

 ## Interface Changes